 Where to Find the Invisible Deck

-You can find an Invisible Deck for under $8 here at Vanishing Inc. You can also find many choices beyond just the original Invisible Deck, including different types of Invisible Decks as well as Invisible Deck tricks by clicking here.
+You can find an Invisible Deck for under $8 and a wide selection of different ones as well tricks here at MJM Magic.
+You can also find many choices beyond just the original Invisible Deck, including different types of Invisible Decks as well as Invisible Deck tricks by at MJM Magic here.
 (There are even some impromptu Invisible Deck tricks, that don’t even require a special Invisible Deck to perform).

 Invisible Deck Resources

 There are some good resources I know of if you would like to go beyond the basics of the Invisible Deck at look at more advanced uses.
 Also, these will teach new handlings that go beyond the old classic handling of the trick.

 Jay Sankey – ‘Invisible’

 Jay Sankey presents the trick deck in his own light and with his own touches, techniques, and tips.
 He even teaches how to shuffle the deck.

 Sankey really expands on the deck and presents numerous new effects that you can do, beyond the classic presentation.

 The Invisible Deck DVD starring Oz Pearlman